Tunestring/m12challenge/README.md

 ## Usage

-This project can be used as a way to create a command line visualisation of employees, salaraies, departments and managers..
+This project can be used as a way to create a command line visualisation of employees, salaraies, departments and managers.
 Here is a link that demonstrates the code as well as the finished product.

 [Youtube link to working project](https://www.youtube.com/watch?v=lV1xsT-yjgI)